dsj7419/ProfileChatter/README.md

 ### Basic Setup

 1. Fork this repository
-2. Set up required repository secrets:
+2. Set up API Access:

+   - For Automated Updates (GitHub Actions): Configure the following as repository secrets in your GitHub repository settings:
-   - `WEATHER_API_KEY`: Your AccuWeather API key for weather data
+     - `WEATHER_API_KEY`: Your AccuWeather API key.
-   - `LOCATION_KEY`: Location ID for your city from AccuWeather
+     - `LOCATION_KEY`: Your AccuWeather location key.
+     - (Optional) `GITHUB_TOKEN`: Your GitHub Personal Access Token if needed.

+   - For Local Development:
+     - Copy the `.env.template` file (located in the project root) to a new file named `.env`.
+     - Fill in your API keys in the `.env` file.
+This file is already in `.gitignore` and should not be committed.

 3. Edit your GitHub profile README to embed the SVG

 ### Customizing Messages